SpartaSystems/holdmail/README.md

 ---

+### Port Numbers

+	# HTTP/REST (default is 8080)
+	server.port=5555

+	# SMTP (default is 25000)
+	holdmail.smtp.port=22222

 ### Security

-Holdmail is designed to be open.
+HoldMail is designed to be open.
 There are no accounts or mailboxes to configure.
 Mail for _any_ recipient will be stored and will be queryable.
 This is to facilitate the ease of email testing without requiring test authors/performers to perform mailbox setup in advance.

 If you're going to have to expose the HTTP service to a larger group than desired, you can use spring basic configuration to lock it down: